ErayEroglu/entrapeer_case/README.md

 #### Solving RabbitMQ is using the port error

-controlling use of port:
+Controlling use of port:
 ```
  sudo lsof -i :5672
  ```
-close the service in order to use the port:
+Close the service in order to use the port:
 ```
  sudo systemctl stop <service_name> (probably rabbitmq-server)
  ```
-start the service again for development:
+Start the service again for development:
 ```
  sudo systemctl start <service_name> (probably rabbitmq-server)